 Every time they’re in town, V’s character spends his time helping the poor.

 V just wants to heal people.
-He always immediately tries to treat people’s injuries after combat, and he’s always worrying after people’s characters.
+He always immediately tries to treat the party’s injuries after combat, and he’s always worrying after everyone’s characters.

 When Zen’s character has a fight with the princess, V’s character is there to comfort him.